William-Mou/samples/README.md

 * [The Flutter Gitter channel](https://gitter.im/flutter/flutter)
 * [StackOverflow](https://stackoverflow.com/questions/tagged/flutter)

-If you run into a bug in one of the samples, please file an issue in the [main Flutter repo](https://github.com/flutter/flutter/issues).
+If you run into a bug in one of the samples, please file an issue in this [main Flutter repo](https://github.com/flutter/flutter/issues).